noriega3/are-they-licenced/README.md

 # Inspiration
-Since starting on a side-quest into social media therapy journey, I felt it was important to log and reference as there are a lot of unvalidated or "experts" that may not be actual board or licenced in the advice they may give or the courses they provide.
+Since starting on a side-quest into social media therapy, I felt it was important to log and reference as there are a lot of unvalidated or "experts" that may not be actual board or licenced in the advice they may give or the courses they provide.

-Last Updated: 02/09/23
+Last Updated: 02/10/23

 # Table of Contents
 - adhd_couple